-- 1. Specific to delay in licensure: - a.
-Residents should sit for applicable licensure exams by July 31st.
-If this deadline cannot be accommodated, extension may be made by RPD. - b.
-If residents are not licensed by the end of orientation, required learning experiences will be delayed or modified to a non-independent elective rotation. - c.
-As stated in A.1.a, if the resident does not obtain licensure by October 15th, the resident will be dismissed from the program. - 2.
-If deemed necessary, an extension of the resident's 54 week contract (up to 8 weeks) can be made if this extension can be accommodated by the program and approved by RaPP committee. - 3.
-Based on the number, severity, or seriousness of a resident's deficiency, behavior or action, at any time the RaPP Committee can be convened to consider a recommendation put forth by RPD up to and including dismissal from the Residency Program.
+b.
+If residents are not licensed by the end of orientation, required learning experiences will be delayed or modified to a non-independent elective rotation.

+If deemed necessary, an extension of the resident's 12-month contract (up to 2 months) can be made if the extension can be accommodated by the program and approved by RaPP committee.
+Based on the number, severity, or seriousness of the deficiency, behavior or action, at any time the RaPP Committee can be convened to consider a recommendation put forth by RPD up to and including dismissal from the Residency Program.